-Buzzards, for those who haven’t been paying attention, share many things in common with the humans residing in Hillsboro..
+Buzzards, for those who haven’t been paying attention, share many things in common with the Hillsboro citizens.

-Even if you don’t see them, there are lots of residents in coveralls waiting in these tree branches for the next person to move up to the town graveyard on the hill.
+Even if you don’t see them, there are lots of residents in coveralls sitting in these tree branches with these buzzards now, waiting patiently for the next town person to move up to the graveyard on the nearby hill.